Geeketics/LocusZooms/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5154379.svg)](https://doi.org/10.5281/zenodo.5154379)

-# LocusZooms
+# LocusZoom-like Plots for GWAS Results
+Authors: Tanya J Major and Riku Takei

 ## Make LocusZoom-like plots with your own LD matrix.

-This script creates an R function to create regional Manhattan plots with points coloured according to LD and genes annotated beneath.
+This package allows the user to create regional Manhattan plots from p-values, log(p-values), or log(Bayes Factors) with points coloured according to LD and genes annotated beneath.
+The LD input can be generated from the users own data (e.g. for a non-reference population).
+The package comes with a number of reference files for gene annotation, but is not limited to the use of these files.

+This package was created for use with human SNP data, but can be used to plot non-human data.

+This script creates an R function to create LocusZoom-like plots.
 Three example input files are included for test purposes, along with an example .jpg output.

 This script has one package dependency: `scales`